 features field, and the latter a `(CN Unstress)'.

-function calls aa_accent_assign
+The aa_assign_accents function calls aa_accent_assign

-.
+which calls the function aa_aaa.
 This in turn calls two

-further functions, hlp_closed_deaccented
+further functions, hlp_closed_deaccented and

-.
+hlp_closed_accented.
 Influenced by pre-existing features and

 those added since the start of processing, these functions decide the